 During the year some of the subsidiaries within the Group have received government grants.
-Government grants are recognised when it is reasonable assurance that the conditions will be complied with.
+Government grants have been recognised in accordance with IAS 20.
+Receivables and revenue are recognised when there is a reasonable assurance that the terms and conditions will be met, and it is reasonably certain that the grant will be received.
 The government grants received during the year mainly consist of furlough compensations, education of employees and R&D funding.
 The table below shows how the grants are allocated to functions.

-Group 2021 2020
+Group 2022 2021

 Function

-Cost of goods sold 0.3 9.8
+Cost of goods sold 0.2 0.3

-Sales expenses 0.4 10.7
+Sales expenses 0.6 0.4

-Administration expenses 0.2 3.7
+Administration expenses 0.3 0.2

-Research and development expenses 0.6 8.5
+Research and development expenses 1.2 0.6

-Other operating income 9.0 1.6
+Other operating income 8.2 9.0

-Total 10.5 34.3
+Total 10.5 10.5